RiverBench/riverbench.github.io/docs/documentation/dataset-release-format.md

 ### Flat distributions

-Flat distributions are serialized in the [N-Triples](https://www.w3.org/TR/n-triples/) or [N-Quads](https://www.w3.org/TR/n-quads/) format, depending on stream type.
+Flat distributions are serialized in the [N-Triples](https://www.w3.org/TR/n-triples/) or [N-Quads](https://www.w3.org/TR/n-quads/) format, extended with the [RDF Message Log](https://w3c-cg.github.io/rsp/spec/messages#rdf-message-logs-serialization) version announcement (`VERSION "1.1"`) and message delimiters (`MESSAGE`).
 In case RDF-star is used in the dataset, the used formats are [N-Triples-star](https://www.w3.org/2021/12/rdf-star.html#n-triples-star) or [N-Quads-star](https://www.w3.org/2021/12/rdf-star.html#n-quads-star).

 The files are compressed with [gzip](https://en.wikipedia.org/wiki/Gzip).
 This format is streamable, as you can decompress gzip-compressed files on-the-fly and read the statements line-by-line.

 The flat distribution files are named `flat_{size}.nt.gz` or `flat_{size}.nq.gz`, where `{size}` is the number of stream elements in the file.
 For example, `flat_10K.nt.gz` is a flat distribution file of a triple stream with 10,000 stream elements.
 The full distribution is denoted by `flat_full.nt.gz` or `flat_full.nq.gz`.